Master of Counselling Practice

 Dip.
 Clinical Hypnosis

 PhD Systematic Theology: Mind/Body Dualisms and Spirituality (University of Aberdeen, Scotland)

-A curiosity and interest in people has led me to explore different pathways, from university teacher to ICU nurse to counsellor.
-This interest led me to seek a deeper knowledge and understanding of our common quest for meaning and purpose and subsequently resulted in my gaining a PhD on mind/body dualisms and spirituality which was later published as a book.
+A curiosity and interest in people has led me to explore different pathways, from teacher to ICU nurse to counsellor.
+This interest led me to seek a deeper knowledge and understanding of our common quest for meaning and purpose.

 Through a serendipitous combination of life experience, education and training I am equipped to support you through your journey.
 My life's focus has always been on working alongside people; as a mother, teacher, nurse, and counsellor.

 When you enter into the counselling session, any fears of judgement, shame or stigma will be laid to rest and you will begin to receive the assistance you need to address your concerns.
 I would describe therapy as a dynamic process which is the result of joint work between therapist and client.